-Oh, there is one more step.
-Fourth: eat and enjoy!
+Re-cook the chicken.
+Oh, there is one more step:

-As I hinted in my last post, I had a couple of Indonesian recipes lined up.
-These were made this summer with my mum and a lovely (Indonesian) friend of ours, Santi.
-Even though I love these dishes and was very excited to post them, I had to learn what some of the ingredients are called.
-Luckily with this ayam penyet Santi had made some notes of the recipe.
+This ayam penyet was made this summer with my mum and our friend, Santi.
+Even though I love this dishes and was very excited to post it, I had to learn what some of the ingredients are called.
+Luckily for this ayam penyet Santi had made some notes of the recipe.
 In Indonesian.
 So I photographed it so I could have cheat sheet.

 1kg chicken – cut into pieces